eugen-eugen/alarm/README.md

 - **Click sound effect** for feedback
 - **Vanilla JS & CSS** (no dependencies)

+## Inspiration

+This project was inspired (and amused) by the hour wheel in the iOS Alarm app, which is not endless but amusingly stops somewhere at 16 pm.

 ## Usage

 Open [`index.html`](index.html) in your browser.